CaviereFabien/documentation/Essential-tools-and-environmental-requirements.md

-Before installing the ALA portal, you need to have the following tools ready:
+The ALA Portal requires several components like Java, Tomcat and Cassandra, as well as web applications that composes the ALA Portal.
+These softwares can be automatically installed and configured by an [Ansible](http://www.ansible.com/home) playbook, a type of script, developed together with the project.
+So if you've got an Ubuntu Linux instance up-and-running, you can use Ansible playbooks in the [ala-install](https://github.com/AtlasOfLivingAustralia/ala-install) project to automatically set up and configure the Linux instance into an ALA Portal.

+Besides Ansible playbooks, if you don't have a Linux instance ready, or just want to set up a clean on for this ALA Portal, you can consider the following two tools to create a clean instance:

 * [Vagrant](http://www.vagrantup.com/): Create and configure a virtual machine to host the ALA portal;
 * [VirtualBox](http://www.vagrantup.com/): The container of virtual machines;
-* [Ansible](http://www.ansible.com/home): Automate the server configuration.

-The ALA portal is supposed to be installed and run on a Linux box and this tutorial can only be run on UNIX systems (Linux/Mac OS X), given the fact that Ansible is not yet available on MS Windows.
+The [installation guide](https://github.com/AtlasOfLivingAustralia/documentation/wiki/Installation) assumes one wants to create a Linux instance and configure an ALA portal from scratch.
+If you want to configure an existing Linux instance(Ubuntu), you may go straight to the [Ansible section](https://github.com/AtlasOfLivingAustralia/documentation/wiki/Installation#ansible) of the installation guide.
+This tutorial can only be run on UNIX systems (Linux/Mac OS X), given the fact that Ansible is not yet available on Microsoft Windows as 24 Jun 2014.

 Using a Macintosh as an example, here are steps to get these tools ready: